oetiker/net-ldap-spnego/README.md

 The bind\_type3 call will return a [Net::LDAP::Message](https://metacpan.org/pod/Net::LDAP::Message) object received from the AD server in the same way the [Net::LDAP](https://metacpan.org/pod/Net::LDAP) call will in a regular bind request.

-The respone will contain an additional an additional property: _ldap\_user\_entry_ containing the properties of the ldap user entry.
+The response object comes with an extra property: _ldap\_user\_entry_ containing the ldap user entry information.

 ```perl
 {